evedes/.dotfiles/linux/docs/install-log.md

 ## APPS

+- Install GParted from the PopShop

 - Install VLC
   `sudo apt install vlc`
   `sudo apt install vlc-plugin-access-extra libbluray-bdj`

 - Install Spotify from the PopShop
+- Install Discord from the PopShop
+- Install Slack from the PopShop
+- Install Franz from the PopShop

 ## GNOME EXTENSIONS